AlexHolmes4/NBJAcademy/README.md

-# NBJ Academy — Brazilian Jiu Jitsu Website
+# NBJ Academy â€” Brazilian Jiu Jitsu Website

+The website is found here - [Nbjacademy](https://www.nbjacademy.com.au)

 A modern, fast, and maintainable website built for NBJ Academy using Blazor WebAssembly on .NET 8.
-The site highlights the academy’s culture, classes, and schedule while delivering a clean, responsive experience across devices.
+The site highlights the academyâ€™s culture, classes, and schedule while delivering a clean, responsive experience across devices.

 ## Live Experience